flux-framework/flux-core/doc/man5/flux-config-tbon.rst

    (optional) The amount of time (in RFC 23 Flux Standard Duration format) that a broker will wait for an idle TBON child connection to send messages before declaring it torpid  (unresponsive).
 A value of 0 disables torpid node checking.
-Torpid nodes are automatically drained and require manual undraining with :man1:`flux-resource`.
+New work is not scheduled on a node while torpid, but a job running on a node when it becomes torpid is allowed to complete.
 This configured value may be overridden by setting the ``tbon.torpid_max`` broker attribute.

 tcp_user_timeout
    (optional) The amount of time (in RFC 23 Flux Standard Duration format) that